Self-Adjointness in Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Complete Riemannian Manifolds

 \begin{theorem}[{\cite[Theorem~2.1]{ghc2}}] For the spacetime manifold $(M,g)$, with metric $g$ that satisfies Assumption \ref{ass:bound}, the two following statements are equivalent. $\,$ \begin{enumerate} \item $(\Sigma, \mathbf{h})$ is a complete Riemannian manifold. $\,$ \item The spacetime $(M,g)$ is globally hyperbolic. \end{enumerate} \end{theorem} Since with regards to our proof of essential self-adjointness we are interested in the conformally transformed metric $\tilde{\mathbf{h}}$ we obtain the following result. \begin{theorem} Let the globally hyperbolic spacetime $M$ be given by the product $M=\mathbb{R}\times\Sigma$, with a $4$-dimensional Lorentz metric $g$ of the Form~\eqref{eq:metric}.
 Moreover, let Inequality~(\ref{ineq:metAD}) be fulfilled for the conformally transformed metric $\tilde{\mathbf{h}}:=N^{-2}{\mathbf{h}}$.
 Then, the Riemannian manifold $(\Sigma,\tilde{\mathbf{h}})$ is geodesically complete. \end{theorem} \begin{proof} Since conformal transformations do not change the causal structure, the spacetime $(M,\tilde{g})$ with metric,

 is globally hyperbolic.
 Therefore, the first bound of Assumption~\ref{ass:bound} is trivially satisfied and the second bound is the demanded condition.
-Hence, the proof is concluded by the globally hyperbolicity of $(M,\tilde{g})$ and Theorem~\ref{thm:ghst}. \end{proof} \begin{example} For a globally hyperbolic spacetime $(M,g)$ with time independent metric $g$, Inequality~(\ref{ineq:metAD}) holds trivially.
-Hence, Corollary~\ref{cor:stat} can be considered a special case of Theorem~\ref{thm:ghcomp}. \end{example}
+Hence, the proof is concluded by the globally hyperbolicity of $(M,\tilde{g})$ and Theorem~\ref{thm:ghst}. \end{proof}